treder/MVPA-Light/README.md

 #### Time x time generalisation

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalisation, this question is answered by training the classifier at a certain time point t.
 The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial [[King2014]](#King2014). `mv_classify_timextime` implements time generalisation.
-It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point.
-If two separate datasets are used, one for training and one for testing, the function `mv_classify_timextime_two_datasets` can be used instead.
-`mv_plot_2D` can be used to plot the result.
+It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point. `mv_plot_2D` can be used to plot the result.

 #### Classifier performance metrics